 Call me Katie.
-I provide reference and library instruction in all areas of art, art history and architecture, including work with the PWR program.
-I also work with our image database, imagebase.stanford.edu, which is a great resource for locating primarily art images.
-You'll find me at the Reference Desk in the Art Library on Monday, Wednesday and Thursday afternoons.
+As the Associate Librarian, I work building collections in addition to providing reference, research support and library instruction in all areas of art, art history and architecture, including work with the PWR and ITALIC programs.
 Please come find me.
 I'm happy to help!

 |PWR 2ZS||Spring 2014||Designing Memorials: Building Rhetoric into Commemoration||Sifuentes, Z.|